Dilated Cardiomyopathy Workup

 Different forms of echocardiography offer different information.
 Two-dimensional echocardiography allows for assessment of overall function.

 M-mode assists in measurement of chamber sizes (end-diastolic left ventricular dimensions are usually greater than 65 mm in patients with dilated cardiomyopathy) and wall thickness.
-Hypertrophy is defined as posterior wall or septal wall thickness greater than 11 mm, although this guideline is not absolute and must be viewed in the context of cavity size.
+Hypertrophy is defined as and LV mass index greater than 115 g/m2 in men, or over 95 g/m2 in women.
 Doppler echocardiography facilitates the measurement and assessment of flow and valvular pathologies.
 It also allows for measurements of diastolic and systolic dynamics.

-More recently, tissue Doppler interrogation has been used in many cardiac ultrasound laboratories; this modality measures the velocity of portions of the heart wall, most often the left ventricular basilar annular area.
+Tissue Doppler interrogation measures the velocity of portions of the heart wall, most often the left ventricular basilar annular area.
 Just as in the blood velocity parameters of E and A amplitudes, similar measurements of wall velocity—E' and A'—are made.
 Reversal of the E'/A' amplitude signifies likely diastolic dysfunction.

 Segmental wall motion abnormalities may suggest an ischemic etiology for the cardiomyopathy.
 While ischemic cardiomyopathy is a common cause of such abnormalities, however, they can often be observed in association with other forms of cardiomyopathy, as well.